brooth/jeta-site/mysite/home/markdown/runtime.md

         }
     }

-<span class="label label-info">Note</span> This controller searches for the metacode by itself for the illustration.
+<span class="label label-info">Note</span> This controller creates a *Criteria* and searches for the metacode by itself for demonstration.
 The better way is to extend `MasterController` which does it for you.

 Finally, we need to create a helper method in our *MetaHelper* class:

     :::java
     public static void setHelloWorld(Object master) {
-        new HelloWorldController(getInstance().metasitory, master).apply();
+        new HelloWorldController(metasitory, master).apply();
     }

 What the *MetaHelper* is for and how to organize it in your project is explained in the [next article](/guide/meta-helper)